NYULibraries/sdr-documentation/accessioning-workflow.md

 git commit -m "adds some new Handles for X collection" git push
 ```
-*Note: if any of the above looks confusing to you, there are a million other ways to update the table: you could try using the GitHub Desktop app, for instance.
-You could manually concatenate the two CSV documents using Excel (or even just a text editor like Atom).*
+*Note: if any of the above looks confusing to you, there are a million other ways to update the table; you could try using the GitHub Desktop app, for instance.
+You could manually concatenate the two CSV documents using Excel (or even just a text editor like Atom).
+Just make sure that the lookup table is completely in sync any time new handles are minted, or else SDRFriend won't work anymore*

 ## 3. Create GeoBlacklight OpenGeoMetadata